-The Gulfstream G200 (formerly known as IAI Galaxy) is a ten-seat twin-engine business jet, originally developed by Israel Aerospace Industries, and later taken over by Gulfstream Aerospace.
-Designs for the Galaxy were commenced in 1993, with the fuselage and empennage being manufactured under a contract by Yakovlev, then later EADS Sogerma.
-The IAI-assembled models were comprised of a wide fuselage, modified high-lift devices and and Pratt & Whitney Canada PW306A engines.
-The Galaxy made its maiden flight in 1997, and went to production in 1999.
-The Galaxy was renamed G200 once Gulfstream took over the programme in 2001.
+The Gulfstream G200, formerly recognized as the IAI Galaxy, stands as a ten-seat twin-engine business jet initially developed by Israel Aerospace Industries and subsequently acquired by Gulfstream Aerospace.
+Commencing designs in 1993, the Galaxy’s fuselage and empennage were manufactured under contract by Yakovlev, later transitioning to EADS Sogerma.
+Assembled by IAI, the models featured a broad fuselage, modified high-lift devices, and Pratt & Whitney Canada PW306A engines.
+In 1997, the Galaxy completed its inaugural flight, entering production in 1999.
+Following Gulfstream’s assumption of the program in 2001, the aircraft was rebranded as the G200.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Gulfstream G200 aircraft.
+Red Box extends a comprehensive range of ground power equipment tailored for the Gulfstream G200 aircraft, encompassing tugs, ground power units, start power units and more.
+These offerings are meticulously crafted to meet the specific requirements of the Gulfstream G200.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 757 tug, and the RBSC255 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the Twin RB75A for starting the aircraft, helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Gulfstream G200 aircraft in our TC3000 range.
+Included in this suite is the 757 tug, and the RBSC255 continuous power unit—an optimal solution for diagnostic work, pre-flight checks, or continuous powering of equipment during operations without depleting the onboard aircraft batteries.
+The Twin RB75A is also available for starting the aircraft, aiding in the prevention of hot starts.
+Explore our TC3000 range for added convenience, featuring a combination of start and continuous power in one unit tailored for the Gulfstream G200 aircraft.